 The campsite “National Park” is located on the coast, near the entrance to the Park.
 Open from March to November each year, the campsite is suitable for camping with tents or with motorhomes/caravans.

 There are also lodges and shelters within the Park, the largest of which is the Paklenica Mountain Hut which has about 50 beds.
-Facilities in these are rather basic – bringing some kind of camping gear such as a sleeping bag and blankets is advised – but it’s a great way of truly experiencing the National Park.
-See more details at the Paklenica National Park Mountaineering page (scroll down to the bottom of the page).
+Facilities in these are rather basic – bringing some kind of camping gear such as a sleeping bag and blankets is advisable – but it’s a great way of truly experiencing the National Park.

 General info on Paklenica National Park